What does it take to discover a new species? Do butterflies really drink turtle tears? And why do birds and monkeys like to chow down on clay?

 - Ten minutes upriver is a tiny pond with an observation platform in the middle.
 We’ll look for waterfowl like the Muscovy duck, sunbittern, and hoatzin, along with woodpeckers, oropendolas, flycatchers, and parakeets.

 - After another delicious dinner, we’ll be treated to a presentation by Jason on life as a wildlife reporter and how he manages to stay optimistic despite the immense conservation challenges the world currently faces.
 For those needing some perspective on our planet, we can then head to the river to see the Milky Way glowing in the sky.

-- Following breakfast, we’ll transfer approximately 3.5 hours by river to our last lodge, Refugio Amazonas.
+- Following breakfast, we’ll take the boat approximately 3.5 hours to our last lodge, Refugio Amazonas.

 - After checking into our rooms, we’ll head five minutes downriver to a community farm in the nearby community of Condenado, owned and managed by the charismatic Don Manuel.
 As your guide translates, you will learn all about a typical farm from the local community and will also have the opportunity to see, smell, touch, and taste Amazonian fruits you’ve likely never heard of such as the Copuazu, ‘Fish-eye’ Chili, and Cocona.

 - After reaching the lodge, we’ll receive a briefing from the lodge manager and settle in before lunch.

 - Afterwards, we’ll take a walk to a harpy eagle nest!
 This is the largest bird of prey in the Americas.
 We’ll also visit the canopy tower to enjoy one last view above the jungle canopy, and observe the Aerobotany researchers programming their drones as they work to understand the incredible diversity of Amazonian plant life from the air.

 - Before dinner, we’ll hear a lecture from the Wired Amazon researchers about their work studying the region’s elusive mammals by using an array of hundreds of camera traps.